raunak-shr/OCR-Projects/README.md

 ---
 # OCR with Pytesseract

 This project demonstrates Optical Character Recognition (OCR) using Python and Pytesseract.
 OCR is a technology that extracts text from images or scanned documents.
-In this project, we leverage the power of Pytesseract, along with other essential libraries like Numpy, Pandas, PyPDF2, and Google Translator, to perform OCR tasks in a Jupyter Notebook environment.
+In this project, we leverage the power of Pytesseract, along with other essential libraries like Numpy, Pandas, PyPDF2, PIL (Python Imaging Library), and Google Translator, to perform OCR tasks in a Jupyter Notebook environment.

 ## Prerequisites